-Today, as we celebrate Mothers around the world, I would like to share a story often told by our late Mother – Corporal Audry Rutherford Stafford, RCAF Women’s Division WWII.
+Today, as we celebrate Mothers around the world, I would like to share a story often told by our late Mother, who served in WWII – Corporal Audry Rutherford Stafford, Royal Canadian Air Force.
 It’s the story of one of the most exciting days of her life – when she performed at the halftime show at Grey Cup 1943.

 Mother grew up in Edmonton during the Great Depression.
-When she turned sixteen and decided to find a part-time job, her father Charles Rutherford warned her that in those dark days of the ‘dirty thirties’ even men couldn’t find jobs, and that she would likely ‘wear out her shoe-leather‘ long before anyone would hire her.
+When she turned sixteen and decided to find a part-time job, her father, Charles Rutherford, reminded her, that in those dark days of the ‘dirty thirties’ even men couldn’t find jobs, and that she would likely ‘wear out her shoe-leather‘ long before anyone hired her.

 photo: Jasper Avenue, Edmonton, 1936